blutspende/bloodlab-common/README.md

 # bloodlab-common
 Enums and constants used in multiple libraries and services

 ###### Install
 `go get github.com/blutspende/bloodlab-common`

 # Encoding
 `github.com/blutspende/bloodlab-common/encoding`
-## Enums
-Contains enum definitions used throughout bloodlab.

-List of encodings.
+Contains a list of encodings.
 Can be used with this library's encoding utility functions directly, or with other message processing libraries such as `github.com/blutspende/go-astm`.

-## Functions
-Contains utility functions for character encoding.
+Also contains utility functions for encoding and decoding.
 ```go
 func ConvertFromEncodingToUtf8(input []byte, encoding encoding.Encoding) (output string, err error)
 func ConvertFromUtf8ToEncoding(input string, encoding encoding.Encoding) (output []byte, err error)